How To Corporate Podcast From Home

 Many business’ private podcasts are recorded in a sophisticated office recording studio.
 But just because you might have stopped coming into your office, it doesn’t mean your private podcast production has to stop as well.
 There are plenty of easy ways to produce corporate podcasts from home and keep business communication flowing to your employees.

-Tools such as Zencastr, are inexpensive and allow for recording remote interviews for your private podcast.
+Tools such as Zencastr, Riverside and Squadcast, are inexpensive and allow for recording remote interviews for your private podcast.
 Even J.B.
 Hager, Co-Host of THE MOVE Podcast with Lance Armstrong, uses Zencastr to record his podcast with remote guests.
 With this platform, you simply send a URL link to connect with your guests and receive a separate audio track per guest.
 Once you are finished, your recordings can be delivered automatically to your Dropbox or Google Drive account for easy editing and sharing.`

 For a solo-cast podcast episode, recording content can be as easy as speaking into the voice memos app on your iPhone.

 Recording on a cell phone is easy according to this article shared by NPR.